SullivanCastro/Memoized-Minimax-Chess/README.md

 ### Evaluation Function

 The evaluation function calculates the board's score by summing up piece values, considering threats and defenses.
 Each move generates a new board state, which is evaluated to decide on the best possible move.
+The threat mode takes into account the pieces targeted by the actual player.
+The defense mode takes into account the piece targeted by the other player.

 ### Key Parameters